Dhairya-A-Mehra/Risk-Mirror/README.md

 - Node.js (v18 or later)
 - Python (v3.9 or later)
 - MongoDB account (local or Atlas)
-- Redis instance (local or Upstash)
+- MongoDB instance (local or Atlas)
 - API keys for Groq, Google Gemini, and AssemblyAI

 ### 1. Clone the Repository